 THE ISLAND PROJECT

-Silver Darlings partners Kevin Hunn, an artist and former Norfolk school teacher, and Charlotte Dickens, the daughter of a local potter, who is also an artist and has studied the origins of music and culture, were raised in Yarmouth and are urging local people to come forward to tell their stories too.
+Silver Darlings partners Kevin Hunn, an artist and former Norfolk school teacher, and Charlotte Dickens, the daughter of a local potter, who is also an artist and has studied the origins of music and culture, were raised in Yarmouth and urged local people to come forward to tell their stories too.

 “Today, our town stands on this former sandbank – therefore, the 100,000 people who now live here must all have descended from migrants or migrated here themselves”.
 Kevin Hunn

-Silver Darlings work with partners including Anglia Ruskin University, New Routes Old Roots Project, Great Yarmouth Library, Time and Tide Museum, GYROS, ENJOY and SeaChange Arts, as well as local schools Edward Worlledge Ormiston Academy, Priory St Nicholas Primary and St George’s Primary.
+Silver Darlings worked with partners including Anglia Ruskin University, New Routes Old Roots Project, Great Yarmouth Library, Time and Tide Museum, GYROS, ENJOY and SeaChange Arts, as well as local schools Edward Worlledge Ormiston Academy, Priory St Nicholas Primary and St George’s Primary.